 Finding the Best Places to Retire Since 2006!

-Overview: Twenty-six miles northeast of Orlando in northeastern Florida, DeBary is a pleasant community bordered by Lake Monroe, the St. John's River and the Lower Wekiva River Preserve State Park.
-It is named after Frederick deBary, a prosperous wine merchant who settled here in 1871.
+Twenty-six miles northeast of Orlando in northeastern Florida, DeBary is bordered by Lake Monroe, the St. John's River, Seminole State Forest and the Lower Wekiva River Preserve State Park.
+It is named after Frederick DeBary, a prosperous wine merchant who settled here in 1871.

-The city is leafy and lush, sprinkled with thousands of live oak trees, cypress trees and southern magnolia trees.
-It is also an official bird sanctuary.
-There are modest neighborhoods with older, concrete block ranch ramblers, as well as master planned developments with beautiful Mediterraneans and recently planted palm trees.
-King's Lake is a leafy, low maintenance 55+ community with homes situated around a lake.
+The city is leafy and lush, sprinkled with thousands of live oaks, cypress trees and southern magnolias, and it is an official bird sanctuary.
+There are modest neighborhoods with older, concrete block ranch ramblers, as well as master-planned developments with beautiful Mediterraneans and recently planted palm trees.
+King's Lake is a tropical, low maintenance 55+ community with homes around a lake.
 One of DeBary's highlights is its extensive parks system, which is anchored by 110-acre River City Nature Park.
-Despite its booming growth, which has been 175% in the last 10 to 20 years, DeBary has a reputation as a well-managed place.
 Yearly festivals include the Autumn Harvest Festival and the Father and Daughter Dance.

 The Gateway Center for the Arts has a farmers' market, dance performances, theater productions and art workshops.
 Shopping is limited and generally takes place in neighboring Sanford or Orange City.
+Gemini Springs is a nice natural springs park outside of town.
 Canaveral National Seashore is just 30 miles away.

 Climate: This area has a humid subtropical, meaning two seasons a year.
 Summers and early fall are hot and humid, while late fall and winter are less humid and cooler.
 On average, the area receives 55 inches of rain per year.